w14525555/FaultTolerantOrleans/ReadMe.md

 To recovery a stateless operator:
 1. Restart a new grain
 2. Rollback the rooting inforamtion
+   a.
+Find the operator settings
+   b.
+Load the setting
+   c. mark as failed, so when it receive recovery message it will revert states by incremental log,
+      otherwise it will reverst from reverse log.
 3. Remove the failed from topology
 4. Make the new grain as restart
 5. Tell coordinator start recovery